 VIEW ALL ()

-April 2019 – It’s impossible for a small, pioneering challenger brand to succeed in the established automotive industry without solid partners.
+April 2019 – It’s challenging for a small, pioneering challenger brand to succeed in the established automotive industry without solid partners.
 Symbiosis is a basic building block of nature, and is vital to the success of up-and-coming companies.
 Long-term partnerships will be essential to Karma Automotive and its mission to be an open-platform, high-tech automotive incubator.
-Since 2014, Karma Automotive has built a fully-operational enterprise and value chain of nearly 1,000 employees, and over the past few years has formed strategic relationships with companies that are developing new technologies, taking engineering risks, and challenging convention in automotive design.
+Since 2014, Karma Automotive has built a fully-operational enterprise and value chain of nearly 1,000 employees and has formed strategic relationships with companies that are developing new technologies and are challenging convention in automotive design.
 Today Karma Automotive is honored to share the stunning result of one such partnership: The Karma GT designed by Pininfarina.

 A message from our CEO, Dr. Liang “Lance” Zhou: